seleniumbase/SeleniumBase/examples/chart_maker/ReadMe.md

                  use this to select which one.
-    title - The title displayed for the chart. subtitle - The subtitle displayed for the chart. data_name - Set the series name.
-Useful for multi-series charts. unit - The description label given to the chart's y-axis values. libs - The option to include Chart libraries (JS and CSS files).
+    title - The title displayed for the chart. subtitle - The subtitle displayed for the chart. data_name - The series name.
+Useful for multi-series charts.
+                If no data_name, will default to using "Series 1". unit - The description label given to the chart's y-axis values. libs - The option to include Chart libraries (JS and CSS files).
            Should be set to True (default) for the first time creating a chart on a web page.
-If creating multiple charts on a web page, you no longer need to re-import the libraries when creating additional charts.
+If creating multiple charts on the same web page, you won't need to re-import the libraries when creating additional charts.
+    labels - If True, displays labels on the chart for data points. legend - If True, displays the data point legend on the chart.
 """
 ```